 People (Leadership) — this includes those people an organization serves, the people they would like to serve, people in the organization doing the producing and serving, key external partners (such as distributors, strategic alliances, suppliers, etc.), everyone in the organization supporting the producers and serving the servers, shareholders or funding partners, and (very deliberately last), management.

 In top performing organizations, each area is strong and constantly improving.
 For example, in our technological age, we all need to ensure that we’re constantly upgrading our technical expertise and technological tools.
 We can’t afford to fall behind.
-In my case, my notebook computer has been a huge help with e-mail, managing my time, storing and easily retrieving information, keeping contact and project records, maintaining our database, developing slides for presentations and workshops, and accessing a multitude of information and research through the Internet.
-Without it, I’d be 30 – 40% less productive and would need much more administrative help.
 But as with any technology, just automating sloppy personal habits and disorganization will mean we’ll just mess it up faster.

 If our understanding of our customer expectations are only partially accurate, expensive technology and “reengineered” processes will only deliver partial results.
 If people in our organizations can’t communicate face-to-face, electronic communications won’t improve communications very much.
-If we haven’t established the discipline of setting priorities for our time or organizing ourselves, a notebook computer or other wireless mobile device won’t do it for us.
+If we haven’t established the discipline of setting priorities for our time or organizing ourselves, technology won’t do it for us.

 Systems and processes is also an extremely important area.
 An organization can be using the latest technologies and be highly people-focused, but if the methods and approaches used to structure and organize work is weak, performance will suffer badly.
 People in organizations can be empowered, energized, and enlightened, but if systems and processes (and technologies) don’t enable them to perform well, they won’t.
 Developing the discipline and using the most effective tools and techniques of personal and organization systems and processes is a critical element of high performance.